1. Preamble: referenced user accounts

 The root Linux account is an account that has system administrator privileges.
 On Debian and Fedora you can switch to this account from your user account by issuing the

-command and entering the password for the root account when prompted.
-On Ubuntu you can switch to this account from your user account using thesudo su -
+su -command and entering the password for the root account when prompted.
+On Ubuntu you can switch to this account from your user account using thesudo su -command and entering the password for your user account when prompted. -

 The opensrf Linux account is an account that you will create as part of installing OpenSRF.
 You can switch to this account from the root account by issuing the

-su - opensrf
+su - opensrfcommand.

 -